spacerumsfeld-code/-digm-video-demo/scratchpad.md

 6. What will this lambda do? hmm good question.
 I'd say we just write the url to a single table.

 we'll have topnav and side nav for fun, but the sole functional page will be the one where we upload vidoes.

+layout: top nav, with upper and lower, I think thatll do for our purposes.